Equinox Gold Corp. (EQX) and the Battle of Fundamentals vs. Technicals

 Sponsored

-EQX currently public float of 255.47M and currently shorts hold a 3.85% ratio of that float.
-Today, the average trading volume of EQX was 1.92M shares.
+The average price from analysts is $9.67, which is $5.72 above the current price.
+EQX currently public float of 255.47M and currently shorts hold a 3.79% ratio of that float.
+Today, the average trading volume of EQX was 1.88M shares.

 EQX’s Market Performance